Salisbury Steak Without Eggs

 For a richer flavor, brown the patties well before adding gravy.
 For a gentler texture, keep the simmer low and turn the patties as little as possible.

+For gravy and serving directions around these patties, use the classic Salisbury steak recipe as the broader cooking plan while keeping this egg-free patty formula.
 If you want the broader dinner plan, start with the main Salisbury steak guide.
 For timing questions, use the Salisbury steak cook time notes alongside a thermometer instead of relying only on minutes.

 Storage